 This Swamp Sparrow was recorded in Nicolet–Yamaska, Québec.
 Other birds in the background include Red-winged Blackbird, Song Sparrow, Pied-billed Grebe, and Marsh Wren.
 Recorded by Martin St-Michel, XC391552.
 Accessible at www.xeno-canto.org/391552.

 Three subspecies of Swamp Sparrow are recognized.
 One, the “Coastal Plain” variant, prefers brackish rather than freshwater marshes and is only found in the Mid-Atlantic region, where it's considered endangered due to ongoing habitat loss.
 Its Latin subspecies name, nigrescens, refers to its blackish nape.
 In addition, it has a larger bill and grayer plumage than other Swamp Sparrow subspecies.

 This wetland sparrow has longer legs than many of its relatives, an adaptation that allows it to wade in shallow water while foraging.
 A foraging Swamp Sparrow will even stick its head underwater to try to capture aquatic insects.

 Swamp Sparrows feed heavily on insects during the summer, including beetles, caterpillars, grasshoppers, and other arthropods.
-Like Grasshopper, White-throated, and Baird's Sparrows, it also eats many seeds, especially in fall and winter.
+Like Grasshopper, White-throated, and Baird's Sparrows, they also eat many seeds, especially in fall and winter.